DJ Culture

 A classic “Born Again Vinyl” Promo

 If you are interested in hosting a Open TurnTable Event at your establishment, please reach out via email at DJKortezis@gmail.com or text me directly at 732 610 2146.
-Also leave a message at 732 851 3434.
+Also leave a message at 732 294 7161.
+Also note that all of the graphics U see on this site was created by KORTEZ.
+Reach out and we can discuss the creative possibilities.

 Note that we are looking for DJ’s who spin a little bit off the beaten path.
 If you spin genres of music that aren’t of the main stream and especially music coming from the African Diaspora, please hit us up.
 Also if you sit around and complain that you have no place to play due to the main stream formats are not your cup of tea, reach out and lets connect.
 There are so many opportunities if you are will to think outside the box… We are running around the box, setting things off!!